 Your Trip Begins. . .

 - You’ll rise early (before first light) so you can get an early start on the trail.
 Meet your group and hike escort at the place and time determined at the pre-trip meeting the night prior (for spring and fall trips we usually meet about 5-5:30 AM and for summer trips about 4-4:30 AM).
 We’ll meet you at the river at approximately 1:00 PM where you will repack your gear into waterproof bags.
-After a safety talk, we’ll load the dories, slip into lifejackets and start down the river.
+After a safety talk, we’ll load the dories, fit you with a personal flotation device (PFD) and start down the river.
 Immediately in big water, we are drenched and exhilarated.
 The desert’s warmth quickly dries us again before we pull over to camp.

 The Adventure Continues. . .

 - Sensational rides and dramatic pictures are produced in Granite, Hermit and the rapids of the “Jewels” – Crystal, Sapphire, Turquoise, Ruby and Serpentine.
 We camp after a refreshing swim in the pools and waterfall at Shinumo Creek.

 - Those with sharp eyes and quick cameras may be rewarded with shots of desert bighorn sheep in this portion of the Canyon.
 The emerald paradise of Elves Chasm, with its chain of linked pools and waterfalls, invites us to explore and swim.
 A sand and gravel floor serpentines through the cool narrow slot of Blacktail Canyon.
 Here we have an up close look at the Great Unconformity where ancient erosion removed millions of years of rock to create a gap in the Canyon’s geologic record.